 - Degree programs: academic programs requiring 60 to 68 credit hours to complete and which earn the Associate in Arts or the Associate in Science degree designation.
 An Associate Degree requires a minimum of 60 credits. - Certificate programs: short-term programs, usually 30 credits or less, intended for occupational training, upgrading, or retraining.
-Students receive a Certificate upon successfully fulfilling all requirements and applying for graduation. - Online courses: courses offered via computer Internet connection, without regularly scheduled on-campus classes. - Hybrid courses: courses that combine traditional classroom lectures with online coursework.
+Students receive a Certificate upon successfully fulfilling all requirements and applying for graduation. - Corequisite Course: a course that MUST be taken during the same semester as another course. - Online courses: courses offered via computer Internet connection, without regularly scheduled on-campus classes. - Hybrid courses: courses that combine traditional classroom lectures with online coursework.
 Normally 50% of course work is conducted by on-campus meetings.
 All hybrid courses meet in the classroom on the first scheduled day of class. - Prerequisite course: a course that must be successfully completed before a student can enroll in the next course.
-Often a grade of "C" or higher is required. - Parallel course: a course that must be taken during the same semester as another course in order to fulfill the prerequisite for that course. - Electives: credit courses selected by the student to supplement the required courses in the program of study.
+Often a grade of "C" or higher is required. - Parallel course: a course that MAY be taken during the same semester as another course in order to fulfill the prerequisite for a course - Electives: credit courses selected by the student to supplement the required courses in the program of study.
 Students should consult with their faculty advisors when choosing electives.
 The courses from which electives may be selected are specified in the program of study.
-Course descriptions list the elective codes that are assigned to a course, iin this format: Code(s): AESX, FINA, HISX.
+Course descriptions list the elective codes that are assigned to a course, in this format: Code(s): AESX, FINA, HISX.